Location: Houston, Texas

 Bill Jackson is actively involved in a wide variety of civic and community organizations, especially those focused on issues impacting quality of life, the environment and children, including:

-- Galveston Bay Foundation (Board of Trustees and Special Counsel to the Executive Board).
+- Galveston Bay Foundation (Advisory Board, Board of Trustees, Special Counsel to the Executive Board).

 - Trees for Houston (Board of Directors).